alex-strobel/DPP-LabManual/GitHub-and-renv.md

 + BehavioralData
 + EDAData

-Any changes to this folder would be recorded in the folders history.
+Any changes to this folder would be recorded in the folder's history.
 Also, all analysis scripts referring to this folder would be using the possibly updated data in case one collaborator decides to preprocess the data in a different way (in this case, this collaborator should ideally first create a *branch* to do so).
-Best of all: if you eventually choose to share your data and code openly, other researchers do not have to download single files from you, say, OSF project, but can simply *clone* your GitHub project locally.
+Best of all: if you eventually choose to share your data and code openly, other researchers do not have to download single files from your, say, OSF project, but can simply *clone* your GitHub project as a whole and store it locally.

 ### Why you should use the `renv` package